 | RKPM | 3.49 ± 2.39 | 1.01e-09 | 4.75e-04 | 4.16e-04 | |

-We compare our method with other methods in reference to the golden standard Finite Element Method (FEM) results in the standard beam bending and twisting tests.
+We compare our method with other mesh-free methods in reference to the gold standard Finite Element Method (FEM) results in the standard beam bending and twisting tests.
 Our method method consistently outperforms the Simplicits baseline, and also full-order MPM and SPH simulation given enough Degrees of Freedom (DOF).

 We compare our method with Simplicits on shapes from the Thingi10K dataset under three types of boundary conditions (visualized by yellow points in the videos).
 Our method shows more accurate and expressive deformations than Simplicits.